Peter Beattie: Sporting interests

 In May 2016, Premier Annastacia Palaszczuk appointed Beattie chairman of the challenged Gold Coast Commonwealth Games Corporation, the organising committee for the 2018 Commonwealth Games.
 It was criticised by the Queensland Opposition as a political appointment but well received by the Commonwealth Games Federation.
 The Games were highly successful and regarded as the best games ever, however, organisers received criticism after broadcasters failed to show footage of the athletes entering the stadium for the closing ceremony, broadcasting "My Kitchen Rules" instead.
 To avoid any blame games Beattie accepted responsibility, publicly apologised and described it as "clearly a stuff-up".

 Beattie was appointed to the board of the Australian Rugby League Commission (ARLC) on 25 July 2017, as an independent commissioner.
 In February 2018, he was appointed chairman of the commission in place of John Grant.
 He is a supporter of reforming the organisation's constitution to give National Rugby League (NRL) teams and state organisations direct representation on the board.
 As Chair of the ARLC, Beattie brought in major reforms including a new "No Fault" stand down rule for players charged with serious offences and ended the battles between the ARLC and the Clubs.
 He is also a strong supporter of the Magic Round pioneered in Brisbane in May, 2019 and expanding Women's rugby league and rugby league in PNG, Fiji and the Pacific Nations.

 Honours

 On 1 January 2001, Beattie was awarded the Centenary Medal for his contribution to Queensland.

-On 11 June 2012, Beattie was named a Companion of the Order of Australia for "eminent service to the Parliament and community of Queensland, through initiatives in the area of education and training, economic development, particularly in biotechnology, information technology and aviation industries, and to the promotion of international trade.".
-Beattie has been awarded five honorary doctorates, from The University of Queensland, Griffith University, QUT, Bond University and in the US an honorary Doctor of Laws from University of South Carolina.
-Beattie won the first Biotechnology Industry Organisation's inaugural "International Award for Leadership Excellence" in 2008.
+On 11 June 2012, Beattie was named a Companion of the Order of Australia for "eminent service to the Parliament and community of Queensland, through initiatives in the area of education and training, economic development, particularly in biotechnology, information technology and aviation industries, and to the promotion of international trade".

+Beattie has been awarded honorary doctorates from Griffith University and Bond University.

+He won the first Biotechnology Industry Organisation's inaugural "International Award for Leadership Excellence" in 2008.

 Personal life

-Peter is married to Heather Beattie, a former professor of nursing.
+Beattie married Scott-Halliday in 1975, who was a professor of nursing.
 She was briefly involved in Brisbane City Council politics in her own capacity in 2012.
-The Beatties have three adult children.
-Peter is an Anglican, and his wife is the daughter of an Anglican clergyman.
+Beattie has three children.